Students on the Market

 - Major fields of Study: American Politics and Political Methodology

 - Dissertation Abstract: My dissertation explores the political actions of employees in elections and the consequences of those actions to the modern administrative state.
 How politically active are bureaucrats?
-Do they vote, participate, give money to candidates?
+Do they vote or give money to candidates?
 What effect does this have on their influence in the bureaucracy?
-These are particularly important questions since the American political system increasingly relies on bureaucratic governance that is presumed to be politically neutral.
+These are particularly important questions since the American political system increasingly relies on the presumed neutrality of bureaucratic governance.
 My research demonstrates that the political behavior of individual bureaucrats varies according to their personal beliefs and values related to their perceived career trajectories.
-I examine if these perceptions manifest into actual promotion within, and exit from, the agency for these executives.
-I also provide nuance to the understanding of agency politicization by generating new measures of what it means voters, activists and campaign contributors to staff senior positions in an agency, and then consider these new measures related to past explanations of politicization.
+I examine if these perceptions manifest into actual exit from the agency.
+I find partisans and those in ideological agencies to be the most likely to stay in government, suggesting a loss of the ideological middle in the management corps.
 By understanding the actions and beliefs of federal employees and the consequences of these actions, my dissertation illuminates underappreciated aspects of the politicization of the bureaucracy.

 - Advisors: Joshua D. Clinton and David E. Lewis